mrmodori/mod-gibberish-generator/README.md

 Welcome to the gibberish generator.
 Select the dictionary:
 Class Names in Package wordgenerator.words.impl:
-1: PrioritySentenceWordsImpl V4 - WordsV2
+1: PrioritySentenceWordsImpl V5 - WordsV2 & WordsV3 [gib]
 2: SentenceWordsImpl V4 - WordsV2
 3: WordsImpl V1 - WordsV1
 Enter a number, help or exit to quit: